nycu-acm/ACM_NYCU_website/index.md

 {% include section.html %}

 ### We are at ACM Multimedia 2024!
-Our lab member Huu-Phu Do attend ACM Multimedia 2024 with the work "TimeNeRF: Building Generalizable Neural Radiance Fields across Time from Few-Shot Input Views".
+Our lab members attend ACM Multimedia 2024 with the work "TimeNeRF: Building Generalizable Neural Radiance Fields across Time from Few-Shot Input Views".

 {% capture col1 %}
 {%